jaapie/how-many/README.md

 ```
 $how-many days till 2020-02-20
 ```

+## Contributing
+I welcome comments, criticisms, praise, pointers to tools that already did this, and most of all contributions in the form of pull-requests.

 ## Author
 `how-many` was written by me, Jacob Degeling, in my spare time.
 I am a School